Klang Valley derby

-Klang Valley Derby is the name given to football matches that involves Selangor and Kuala Lumpur.
+Klang Valley derby is the name given to football matches that involves Selangor and Kuala Lumpur.
 Both of them were located in the Klang Valley, Malaysia.

 History

 The rivalry can be seen as a result of the teams' geographical locations – the federal territory of Kuala Lumpur, the capital of Malaysia, is an enclave of Selangor – Kuala Lumpur was part of the latter until 1974, when it was carved out on 1 February that year and made directly responsible to the Malaysian government.
 The rivalry between the two teams, which were both located in the Klang Valley, dates back to at least the 1980s.
 The rivalry peaked when Kuala Lumpur FA was promoted to the Malaysia Super League after a seven-year spell in the second division.
 WPKL was then relegated back to the Premier League in 2011 after the last meeting of the two clubs.
 While Selangor FA remained one of the strongest clubs, having consistently stayed in the Super League, the Federal Territory declined even further, slipping as low as into the FAM League, the third division for the 2014 season.
-As of 2018, Kuala Lumpur FA is now back in the Malaysia Super League, the first division league after 3 years in the Premiere League.
+Since 2018, Kuala Lumpur City competes in the Malaysia Super League, the first division league after 3 years in the Premier League.